 This question is challenging to answer because it depends on the person.
 Methadone rehab happens through dedicated therapeutic intervention.
 To determine what works best for any person, they’d need to examine the individual’s current physical and mental state.
 Many rehab centers have expert personnel on hand to offer an evaluation of a person’s condition.
 From this, they can determine whether inpatient treatment or outpatient treatment may be better.
 Inpatient treatment tends to have a more significant impact on individuals:

-- who may have a dependence on more than one drug
+- That have polysubstance abuse (dependence on more than one drug)

-- with a history of relapsing out of programs
+- A history of relapsing out of programs